Society for Effecting the Abolition of the Slave Trade: Historical background

+Until the second half of the 18th century, the near-universal view of slavery was that it was an "unfortunate condition", something that nobody wanted to happen to themselves, but perfectly acceptable in other people.
+This thinking went back to its origins in prehistory.
+In the last quarter of the 18th century, there was a big swing in public opinion against slavery; 1.7 million people in Britain signed petitions seeking to abolish the slave trade.
+These ideas were held across the boundaries of social class.
+This U-turn in thinking in such a relatively short time may never be understood, but is suggested by David Eltis to be associated with a steadily less violent world and, in the English-speaking 18th century, an active and relatively free press, coupled with high literacy rates.

 The first anti-slavery statement was written by Dutch and German Quakers, who met at Germantown, Pennsylvania in 1688.
 English Quakers began to express their official disapproval of the slave trade in 1727 and promote reforms.
 From the 1750s, a number of Quakers in Britain's American colonies also began to oppose slavery and called on English Quakers to take action with parliament.
 They encouraged their fellow citizens, including Quaker slave owners, to improve conditions for slaves, educate their slaves in Christianity, reading and writing, and gradually emancipate (free) them.

 An informal group of six Quakers pioneered the British abolitionist movement in 1783 when the London Society of Friends' yearly meeting presented its petition against the slave trade to Parliament, signed by over 300 Quakers.
 They were also influenced by the publicity that year about the Zong massacre, as the shipowners were litigating a claim for insurance against losses due to more than 132 slaves having been killed on their ship.